Daily Bugle: Amalgam Comics

-The Gotham Bugle (an amalgamation of the Daily Bugle and DC Comics' the Gotham Gazette) appears in the Amalgam Comics world.
-Similar to the mainstream Daily Bugle, employees include J. Jonah White, Jimmy Urich, Tana Moon, Jack Ryder and Spider-Boy.
-In this world, the Gotham Bugle regularly produces cover stories revolving around Spider-Boy's love life.
+The Gotham Bugle (an amalgamation of the Daily Bugle and DC Comics' the Gotham Gazette) appears in the Amalgam Comics imprint, with J. Jonah White, Jimmy Urich, Tana Moon, Jack Ryder and Pete Ross as prominent employees.

 1602

-In the Marvel 1602 setting, Jameson is publisher of the first "news-sheet" in the New World; the Daily Trumpet.
+An alternate universe iteration of the Daily Bugle appears in Marvel 1602.
+This version is the Daily Trumpet, the first "news-sheet" in the New World.